dsudheerdantuluri/leetcode/README.md

 My attempt at problems on leetcode (https://leetcode.com/)

 Algorithmic ideas for the problems may be borrowed.
-But the code is written by Sudheer Dantuluri
+But the code is written by Sudheer Dantuluri.

+Vision: Write code that is both elegant and efficient.
+Above all correct code :).